Romania

 Hungarian, and

-Mihai Eminescu.
-The country is famous for its distinct architecture, including medieval castles, wooden churches, and the unique blend of
+Romania is famous for his distinct architecture, including medieval castles, wooden churches, and the unique blend of

 Eastern Orthodox Christianity.
-Romanian cuisine, characterized by hearty dishes like sarmale and mămăligă, reflects its agrarian roots and multicultural history.
-This blend of ancient traditions and modern influences creates a unique and dynamic cultural identity.
+Romanian cuisine, characterized by hearty dishes like sarmale and mămăligă, reflects his

 Prieteni (Friends)